Donny-GUI/tkinter-to-customtkinter-converter/README.md

 - Now supports ttk by default
 - General syntax improvements in source code
 - General performance improvements
+- now converts all widget background_color to bg_color as specified in the property exception in customtkinter
+- converts all widget foreground_color to fg_color as specified in the the property exception in customtkinter

+# Coming Up Next

+- tkinter.ListBox conversion to customtkinter class ScrollableFrame or "ScrollableFrameBox/ScrollableCheckBox/ScrollableSwitchBox/ScrollableLabelBox"

 # Thank you!